 You do not necessarily need to spend money discovering your family history.
-In this post I will show you 4 ways that you can conduct a free ancestry search online.
+In this post, I will show you 4 ways that you can conduct a free ancestry search online.
 Interested?
 Well then please read on!

 I have previously discussed 10 Free Genealogy Sites that can help you with your genealogy research.
-I wanted to add to this list with 4 more options that will prove vital for you on your family history journey.
+I wanted to add to this list 4 more options that will prove vital for you on your family history journey.

-4 Ways To Conduct A Free Ancestry Search Online!
+4 Ways To Search Online!

 1. Ancestry Free Search

 Ancestry has a collection of more than 8 billion records stored within their databases.
-And believe it or not you can check them out for free.
+And believe it or not, you can check them out for free.

-My 4 ways You Can Get Records at Ancestry For Free post shows you a number of options that are available to you.
+My 4 Ways You Can Get Records at Ancestry For Free post shows you several options that are available to you.

-The 4 ways to get Ancestry free access:
+4 ways to get free Ancestry access

 There are the 1880 and 1940 US census records, and the 1881 and 1911 UK census records, plus many, many more records.

-- Ancestry Free Trial – When you sign up to Ancestry you can take advantage of the 14-day free trial.
+When you sign up to Ancestry you can take advantage of the 14-day free trial.
 This is a way for you to see whether Ancestry will be helpful with your research and to get accustomed to the Ancestry website.

-These occasions occur during numerous different holidays, so you will need to keep checking the site for when these happen.
+These occasions occur during numerous different holidays, so you will keep checking the site for when these happen.

 From there I was able to access a few of the major genealogy sites, including Ancestry.
-Libraries often provide genealogy records for free, so why not check out what you local library has to offer.
+Libraries often provide genealogy records for free, so why not check out what your local library has to offer.

 2. Digital Public Library of America

 The Digital Public Library of America (DPLA) allows you to find discover your family tree for free by linking to repositories from all over the United States.

-The DPLA website links to hundreds of archives, libraries, museums and many different institutions across the US.
+The DPLA website links to hundreds of archives, libraries, museums, and many different institutions across the US.

 Each of these repositories will contain a different selection of online records that will be of use to you.

-This portal that the DPLA provide not only make it easy for you to search these many different sources of information but also makes it easy for you to search for your ancestor all in the same place.
+This portal that the DPLA provides not only make it easy for you to search these many different sources of information but also makes it easy for you to search for your ancestor all in the same place.

 Searching the DPLA website!

 You just don’t know what you will find when you first start to search for your ancestors, and a site such as this can throw up some interesting finds.

 After that, you can add terms such as birth, death, marriage, census, pedigree, family, and so on.

 There are also filters that you can use that will limit your search results.
 These include contributing institution location, subject, language, and date.

 Other tips to search for your ancestors on the DPLA site!

 If you cannot find a particular ancestor then why not try different spellings of their name.
 I have tried this tip and it has worked for me on many occasions.

-So this tip does work!
+So, this tip does work!